 Some couples experience ease with regularly engaging in fulfilling sexual activity.
-For others, this topic evokes panic, shame, feelings of inadequacy or anger.
+For others, this topic evokes panic, shame, feelings of inadequacy, or even anger.
 How do we approach the notion of the importance of sex in a healthy relationship?

 Weirdly, sex is still taboo.

-People don’t really talk about sex in our culture.
-But you wouldn’t know it from Miley Cyrus or Katy Perry music videos.
-The media is full of explicit images, pornography, movies and messages that make us believe that sex is an open topic; yet, many people do not feel comfortable approaching their sexuality or talking about sex openly with their friends or partners.
+People don’t really talk about sex in our culture—but you wouldn’t know it from Miley Cyrus or Katy Perry music videos.
+The media is full of explicit images, pornography, movies, and messages that make us believe sex is an open topic; yet, many people do not feel comfortable approaching their sexuality or talking about sex openly with their friends or partners.